Applications for admission to Towers School and Sixth Form are welcomed from students of all abilities.

 A brother or sister attending the school when the child starts.
 In this context brother or sister means children who live as brother or sister in the same house, including natural brothers and sisters, adopted siblings, stepbrothers or sisters and foster brothers and sister.

-We use the distance between the child’s permanent home address and the school, measured in a straight line using the National Land & Property Gazetteer (NLPG) address point data.
-Distances are measured from a point defined as within the child’s home to a point defined as within the school as specified by the NLPG.
+Nearness of children's homes to school - we use the distance between the child’s permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
+Distances are measured from a point defined as within the child’s home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.
-When we apply the distance criterion, these straight line measurements are used to determine how close each applicant’s address is to the school.
-The school uses measurements provided by the LA and further information on how distances are calculated is available in the Admissions Booklets provided by the LA.
-A more detailed definition of what constitutes a child’s permanent home and also how the measurement for flats will be calculated is also contained in the LA Admissions Booklets.
+When we apply the distance criterion for the school, these straight line measurements are used to determine how close each applicant’s address is to the school.

 The School’s Withdrawal Rights